r-caamano/ebpf-tproxy-splicer/README.md

         services are provisioned as inbound intercepts via the map_udate app.
 Router will statefully allow responses to router initiated sockets as well. tc commands above do not survive reboot so would need to be added to startup service / script.

-        Run with ziti-router after attaching -
+        Test with ziti-router after attaching -
         if you want to run with ziti-router build a ziti network and create services as explained at https://openziti.github.io select "Host It Anywhere"